Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Conclusion and Discussion

 \subsection{Discussion and Future Work}

+In the long run analysis, we used an efficiency metric that abstracts away economic factors in the real world such as electricity costs, coin dynamics, exchange rates to compare different strategies.
+Essentially, the goal in our efficiency metric is to treat the honest efficiency as a reference point in long term and find how much more/less efficient is the adversarial attack itself.
+This way, we are able to abstract away all the complex dynamics and create a simple but meaningful metric.
+The idea of modeling more complex systems, is meaningful and an interesting future research direction.

+The smart mining strategy studied in \cite{mind_the_mining} is a strategy where the attacker turns its mining rigs on/off in even/odd epochs instead of hopping between coins in even/odd epochs.
+The study of \cite{mind_the_mining} considers fixed costs (hardware, etc.) in addition to the energy costs, where the attacker bears the fixed costs every epoch whereas the energy costs are only born in the epochs where the rigs are on.
+Note that, all mining rewards in \cite{mind_the_mining} are based on the coin dynamics before the attack starts, hence the result claimed in \cite{mind_the_mining} is essentially a short-term result.
+In this paper, we do not focus on smart mining nor the fixed costs for the reasons explained next.

-The smart mining strategy (miners turning their rigs on/off) studied in \cite{mind_the_mining} considers fixed costs (hardware, etc.) in addition to the energy costs.
-However, all mining rewards in that paper are based on the coin dynamics before the attack starts, which is essentially a short-term result.
-In the short-term analysis of this paper, the fixed costs cancel each other when we compare two strategies in the revenue change metric, hence fixed costs can be ignored.
-In terms of mining costs in long-term, fixed costs scale with the hashpower of the mining agent just like the energy costs.
+We do not consider fixed costs for the following reasons: In the short-term analysis of this paper, the fixed costs cancel each other when we compare two strategies in the revenue change metric, hence fixed costs can be ignored.
+In terms of mining costs in the long-term, fixed costs scale with the hashpower of the mining agent just like the energy costs.
 Hence, even though we call $E$ as the total energy cost of the system per unit time in the introduction of the unified efficiency metric in \eqref{eq::unified_metric}, since fixed costs can be divided by the total duration to yield a per-unit-time contribution, they can be absorbed into $E$ and do not alter the formulation.

+We do not focus on smart mining since alternate network mining is essentially an enhanced version of smart mining, i.e., alternate network mining outperforms smart mining.
+Notice, their costs and revenues in even epochs are the same.
+In odd epochs, both attackers bear the fixed costs whereas the coin hopper additionally bears the short term energy costs.
+Since we assume that BCH DAA is responsive and honest mining in BCH is sustainable, the coin hopper is compensated for its fixed and energy costs in odd epochs by mining honestly on BCH in odd epochs.
+On the other hand, the smart miner bears the fixed costs in odd epochs without any compensation.

 Throughout the paper we purely focused on coinbase rewards.
 Even though the transaction fee rewards can also be absorbed into the coinbase rewards on average, attacks such as bribery to petty-compliant miners through the transaction fees are not considered here, which can change the revenues and the subsequent analysis \cite{instability-no-block-reward, Deep_Bribe, werlman}.
 Note that, even if we purely focus on revenue ratio and ignore revenue changes and efficiencies, such an analysis incorporating the transaction fees requires an MDP model with over $100$ million states or a state-of-the-art deep reinforcement learning framework \cite{Deep_Bribe,werlman}.
 Another revenue source for the adversary is the potential interest gains from blockchain stretching and squeezing in alternate mining and intermittent mining strategies as considered in \cite{stretch_squeeze_mining}, which we do not study.
 We leave such considerations to the future work.